arslanbisharat/project-redux-bookstore/README.md

-# Redux Library Milestone 2
+# Redux Library Milestone 5

 [![Contributors][contributors-shield]][contributors-url]
 [![Forks][forks-shield]][forks-url]
 [![Stargazers][stars-shield]][stars-url]
 [![Issues][issues-shield]][issues-url]

-> In this milestone, we created the filter functionality for the bookstore.
-Now users can search for their favorite category with a select box.
+> On this milestone, we styled the whole website.
+We implemented all the CSS styling and detailed the app.

 ![screenshot1](./src/assets/screenshot01.png)